 Subpart 1.
 Scope of planned unit development provisions.
 Local governments must consider incorporating, with approval of the commissioner, provisions into shoreland management controls to allow planned unit developments.
 The provisions may allow planned unit developments for new projects on undeveloped land, redevelopment of previously built sites, or conversions of existing buildings and land.
 The provisions must be consistent with standards in this part.
-During the period between adoption of parts 6120.2500 to 6120.3900 and adoption of local government official controls meeting the planned unit development must be reviewed for consistency with part 6120.3800 and approved by the commissioner before final local government approval.
+During the period between adoption of parts 6120.2500 to 6120.3900 and adoption of local government official controls meeting the planned unit development standards in part 6120.3800, preliminary plans for each planned unit development must be reviewed for consistency with part 6120.3800 and approved by the commissioner before final local government approval.